awslabs/amazon-timestream-tools/sample_apps/python/README.md

-Sample Python application for Amazon Timestream.
+# Getting started with Amazon Timestream with Python

+This sample application shows how you can create a database and table, populate the table with ~126K rows of sample data, and run sample queries to jumpstart your evaluation and/or proof-of-concept applications with Amazon Timestream.

 ----